CMC’s Federal School Code is 004506.

 Financial Aid Eligibility

-In order to be eligible for Financial Aid, a student must:
+In order to be eligible for federal financial aid, a student must:

 - Males must register for Selective Service.

 - “Undeclared” is not an eligible degree program.
-Meet with a College Counselor or Academic Advisor at your campus for assistance.
+Meet with a College Counselor/Advisor at your campus for assistance.